Monastiraki, Crete

-The site may have been a palace, and has thus far yielded a complex of buildings, including storehouses, two archive rooms of earthenware stamps and sanctuaries.
+The site may have been a Minoan palace, and has thus far yielded a complex of buildings, including storehouses, two archive rooms of earthenware stamps and sanctuaries.

 Archaeology

 Monastiraki was first excavated during World War II by the German Archaeological Institute.
 Excavations began again in 1980 by the University of Crete.
 Three areas have now been excavated.
 In the early 1980s an Italian team excavated a small area at the north end of the site where the first store of seals was found.
 Nearby is the area that was illegally excavated by the Germans during the Second World War.
 Their excavation was based on the notebooks of the noted British archaeologist J. D. S. Pendlebury, who was captured and executed by the Germans after the Battle of Crete.
 The Germans concluded that Monastiraki was a small site and their excavations were not extensive.
 Greek archaeologists have recently revisited the German excavations with some interesting results.

 The main part of the excavation lies to the south of these two areas and is under the supervision of Greek archaeologist Athanasia Kanda.
 There is not very much published in the public domain, and photography is still forbidden at the site, a ruling enforced by the local villagers who allow visitors onto the site.